resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 The support site has loads of useful documentation.
 It has beginners guides, online training, and knowledge bases.

-Scroll down to see the quick links to all this goodness.

 There's also a handy link that if followed tells you how to contact Support.

 -- *Slide* --